Ice Fishing In Rhode Island

 The best ice fishing lakes in RI include Georgiaville Pond, Waterman Reservoir and Worden Pond.
 The most popular species through the ice, across the state, include bass, perch and pike.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.

 Ice fishing in Rhode Island is a beloved winter activity that allows anglers to continue their pursuit of fish even when the lakes and ponds freeze over.
 While the ice fishing season in Rhode Island is relatively short compared to other regions, it still offers plenty of opportunities for anglers to enjoy the sport.